thewayfairer/Java-Lab-010/README.md

 }
 ```

 ...what may look new to you is **implements Canine**.
-This is how a **Concreate Class** informs the Java code parser, that it is choosing to **Implement** the **methods** (i.e. the behaviors) declared without method bodies in the **interface**.
+This is how a **Concrete Class** informs the Java code parser, that it is choosing to **Implement** the **methods** (i.e. the behaviors) declared without method bodies in the **interface**.
 As you can see, both the Dog class and the Wolf class **implements Canine** meaning both classes **MUST** override and give method bodies, to **ALL** the method signatures in the **Canine interface**.

 What may not be obvious is that even though Wolf and Dog implement the method signatures differently, because both Wolf and Dog contain the same behaviors/methods declared in Canine, both Wolf and Dog can ALSO be treated as if they are **Canine** objects.
-Thus, interfaces allow programmers to treat objects that do completely different things similarily because they share the same behaviors/methods.
+Thus, interfaces allow programmers to treat objects that do completely different things similarly because they share the same behaviors/methods.
 What does this mean?
 Consider the main program below:

 ```java
 public class Main {